 In this guide, we list some of the potential pros and cons of organic cotton.

-These pros and cons could be useful for example when comparing organic cotton to conventional cotton, and even other fibres, and materials.
+These pros and cons could be useful for example when comparing organic cotton to conventional cotton, but also other fibres, and materials.

 Summary – Pros & Cons Of Organic Cotton